Carleton Hobbs: Hobbs as Sherlock Holmes

 For most of his broadcasting career he was a freelance, with the exception of the wartime period when the BBC formed its original Drama Repertory Company that could be moved out of London and away from the bombing.
-Hobbs was predictably on its strength, as was his regular future Dr Watson, Norman Shelley.
-In fact, Hobbo – as everyone called him – had played Dr. Watson before he played Holmes, in a wartime production of The Boscombe Valley Mystery with Arthur Wontner as the sleuth.
+Hobbs was predictably one of its strengths, as was his regular future Dr. Watson, Norman Shelley.
+In fact, Hobbo – as everyone called him – had played Watson before he played Holmes, in a wartime production of The Boscombe Valley Mystery with Arthur Wontner as the sleuth.

 His own Holmes became a familiar performance after the war, at first in children's programming, later in the general services.
 Despite Hobbs's acidulated voice and his often trenchant or sardonic delivery, his rendering of the great detective now sounds somewhat avuncular – perhaps because of its original youthful audience, perhaps by comparison with later performances in the role, which became freer and more eccentric.
-Norman Shelley said after his long-time colleague's death: "There was only one thing for Hobbo ... the best and nothing less than the best."
+Shelley said after his long-time colleague's death: "There was only one thing for Hobbo ... the best and nothing less than the best."

+Hobbs and Shelley starred as the detective duo for 17 years, from 1952 to 1969.